Milnor invariants of string links, trivalent trees, and configuration space integrals

-So the dimension of $\HW^{k}_{n} / \HW^{k-1}_{n}$ is at most the dimension of the space of shuffle products of connected diagrams.
-Furthermore, any such shuffle product represents an element of $\HW^{k}_{n} / \HW^{k-1}_{n}$. \end{proof}
+Thus the leading terms of $\alpha$ must be shuffle products of connected diagrams.

+(In fact, the coefficients of the diagrams in each $\mathcal{U}(\Gamma)$ are all equal, since for any diagrams $T$ and $U$ as in the STU condition, $|\Aut(T)|=|\Aut(U)|$; thus they match the coefficients of the shuffle product of the connected components of $\Gamma$.
+Alternatively -- without explicitly establishing the relationship between the coefficients -- the above argument shows that the space of coefficients for the various shuffles of the components of $\Gamma$ is one-dimensional, so up to a scalar multiple, the coefficients appearing in the shuffle product are the only possibility.) \end{proof}

+This proof breaks down for cocycles of defect greater than zero because the analogues of the STU conditions for such cocycles involve more than just swaps of segment vertices.

+\begin{lemma} For any cocycle $\alpha\in \LW_n$, the leading terms of $\alpha$ are in $S(\mathcal{J})$, the span of shuffle products of linear combinations of connected diagrams satisfying the IHX conditions. \end{lemma}

-To prove that $\HW^k_n / \HW^{k-1}_n$ is spanned by shuffle products of cocycles, we need the following two basic linear algebra facts.
+We will prove this via the following basic linear algebra fact: